rendomnet/file-tool-kit/README.md

   }
 }
 ```
+> **Note:** In React Native, you may need to polyfill `fetch` or use a library like `react-native-fetch-blob` for binary downloads, depending on your environment.

 ### React Native Support & PDF Extraction
 - All formats except PDF are supported in React Native (DOCX, XLSX, PPTX, CSV, TXT, JSON).